rutrum/health-analysis/README.md

 - [ ] Time weight was taken
 - [x] Instagram posts of my food
 - [ ] Full photos taken of my food
+- [ ] Metadata of photos taken of my food
 - [ ] Bowel movements
 - [ ] Workouts at weightlifting gym